JLaikows/tip-tracker/README.md

 - Move "add" api calls from components into store hooks
 - Convert prisma Types to T\* for consistent naming convention
 - Add loading animation to all components using async calls
+- introduce "user" hook for logging in and logging out
+- update navbar to seperate component so it updates when logging in and logging out
+- Add password for logging in and out